Marjorie Taylor Greene: Removal from House Committee assignments

 As controversy grew about her previous comments, Greene removed her old social media posts and spoke before the House Republican Conference on February 3, 2021, to state that her social media content did not reflect who she is, prompting a standing ovation.
 In lieu of total removal from her assignments, McCarthy stated that he had suggested Greene be moved to the Small Business Committee.
 That day, the Democratic-controlled House Rules Committee passed Wasserman Schultz's motion to remove Greene from her committee assignments.
 McCarthy indicated his conference would not act against Greene.
 Pelosi chastised McCarthy for acquiescing to Greene, referring to him as "McCarthy (Q-CA)", in reference to the QAnon conspiracy theory.
 On February 4, the full House voted to remove Greene from her committee assignments.
-The vote was 230 to 199, with 11 Republicans joining all Democrats.
+The vote was 230 to 199, with 11 Republicans joining all the Democrats.
 After the vote, Greene described herself as "freed", calling the committees part of "basically a tyrannically controlled government".

+House Speaker removal efforts

+On May 8, 2024, Greene's efforts to unseat Republican Mike Johnson as House speaker failed.
+The vote to remove lost by a vote of 359 to 43.
+Seven Democrats voted "present".